Viral Rash In Children: Types, Pictures, Treatment And Prevention

 Image: Shutterstock

-Chickenpox is a highly contagious viral infection that commonly affects children between five and nine years of age (2) (6).
+Chickenpox is a highly contagious viral infection and one of the most common causes of skin rashes in children.
+It commonly affects children between five and nine years of age (1) (5).

 Since the blisters are itchy, children tend to scratch them, which can cause scars after healing.
 Also, it may raise the risk of skin infections, such as cellulitis.
 Some other symptoms that a child with chickenpox may manifest are: